neoxelox/doxygen-BootstrapTheme/README.md

 ```

 # Notes
-All of the above files inside `utils-bootstrap` are necessary to mantain the web page with Bootstrap without connection.
+All of the above files inside `utils-bootstrap` are necessary to mantain the web page with Bootstrap offline.
-However, is preferable, if you know you will host it online, use the html file `~online_header` instead of the default `header` (you can update Bootstrap easily changing the link for the css templates) by changing the name `header` -> `~header` and `~online_header` -> `header`, or setting it inside `Doxyfile` file.
+However, it is preferable, if you know you will host it online, use the html file `~online_header` instead of the default `header` (you can update Bootstrap easily changing the link for the css templates) by changing the name `header` -> `~header` and `~online_header` -> `header`, or setting it inside `Doxyfile` file.

 `mainpage.md` is a Markdown file which will be the home page of your generated web page.
-If you don't want to use it put '~' in front of it's name.
+If you don't want to use it place '~' in front of it's name.

 The folder `Docs` will contain the generated web page (you can change it inside 'Doxyfile' file).

-The folder `source` will contain the source code where `Doxygen` pulls out their info (you can change it inside `Doxyfile` file).
+The folder `source` will contain the source code where `Doxygen` will parse their info (you can change it inside `Doxyfile` file).

 `doxy-boot.js` based in https://stratifylabs.co/embedded%20design%20tips/2014/01/07/Tips-Integrating-Doxygen-and-Bootstrap/